-I offer Acupressure as a standalone session or as part of AcuReiki sessions.
+I offer Acupressure as a standalone session or as part of AcuReiki sessions or in standalone sessions.
 Acupressure is part of Traditional Chinese Medicine ("TCM") and works with the flow of chi through the meridians in the body, interfacing between the subtle and the physical, affecting the organ systems and tissues of the body as well as the emotional states associated with them.
 (It is the same system as acupuncture, but without the needles.)

 Gentle to firm finger pressure is applied to specific points and in particular sequences or flows to rebalance and harmonize the meridians (the pathways for chi) and their associated organ systems.
 The therapist is able to sense what the chi is doing by holding specific points.

 Acupressure can be very helpful in releasing areas of blocked energy ("chi") in the meridians.
 This reduces inflammation and swelling, and supports the optimal functioning of the organ systems and biochemical processes, including the immune system, and the body's repair of damaged tissue.

 Benefits of Acupressure

 There are 12 meridians associated with the organs of the body, which can be worked with to balance specific organ systems, and the body overall.
 There are also the “Extraordinary Vessels,” deeper flows which are activated by the body when needed.
 Working with these flows creates global changes at all levels.